Majesty Diamonds Majesty Diamonds

 Diamond clarity

-Flawless and nearly flawless diamonds, with a clarity grade between FL and VVS2, are considered particularly rare and are, consequently, expensive.
+Flawless and nearly flawless diamonds, with a diamond clarity scale between FL and VVS2, are considered particularly rare and are, consequently, expensive.

 Inclusions can hinder how the diamond reflects light, reducing the brilliance and prismatic effect of color in a diamond.
 VVS and VS grades have tiny inclusions that may be seen only by a trained professional under magnification of ten times the actual size.

 I1-I3 diamonds contain inclusions that may include larger clouds or feathers.
-They may be visible to the unaided eye, and may exhibit lower brilliance and transparency.
+They may be visible to the unaided eye and may exhibit lower brilliance and transparency.
+In this diamond clarity and color chart we have defined diamond clarity rating and their grades to understand the diamond grades and clarity in detail.
+Check out the diamond color and clarity chart for a detailed overview.

 Diamond Inclusions Chart Diamond Inclusions Chart